Cocktails with Mare Santo

 No ice.
 Stir once, slowly.

 It’s not about sweetness.
-It’s about freshness, clarity, and something that lingers just out of reach.
+It’s about freshness, clarity, and a tone that lingers — the quiet signature of a precise sparkling wine.

 Prefer Rosé?